 It's almost certainly been said before now, but this recommendation is an absolute no-brainer.
 If you'd already seen one of these, watching the other surely brought this comparison to mind almost immediately.
 These two stories share so many elements -- they each take many pages from the same book... great book it is, mind you.

 You have the main character that's stuck in an online game.
 Uneasy alliances are forged.
 Strange happenings abound.
 There are even some commonalities in the shows' visual design.
 "So what's left to make me want to watch the one of these I HAVEN'T seen," you ask?
-There ARE differences,
+There ARE differences, and they

 The plots both involve characters trapped in a beautiful virtual reality world.
 Though .hack//SIGN is far more dialogue based, the series complement each other very well.
 Both also have outstanding soundtracks by the same composer and involving stories based on interesting and varied characters.